eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 ## Publish & subscribe messaging

 The SDK supports publishing messages to a MQTT broker and subscribing to topics of a MQTT broker.
-By leveraging the dapr pub/sub building block for this purpose, the low-level MQTT communication is abstracted away from the _Vehicle App_ developer.
-Especially the physical address and port of the MQTT broker is no longer configured in the _Vehicle App_ itself, but rather is part of the dapr configuration, which is outside of the _Vehicle App_.
+By leveraging the Dapr pub/sub building block for this purpose, the low-level MQTT communication is abstracted away from the _Vehicle App_ developer.
+Especially the physical address and port of the MQTT broker is no longer configured in the _Vehicle App_ itself, but rather is part of the Dapr configuration, which is outside of the _Vehicle App_.

 ### Publish MQTT Messages